Feature

 If you are studying a course like geography or environmental science, you might have an opportunity to study the physical environment outside.

-On social science courses, fieldwork could involve interviewing people as part of your research - although this tends to at postgraduate rather than undergraduate level.
+On social science courses, fieldwork could involve interviewing people for research.
+This usually tends to happen at postgraduate rather than undergraduate level.

 Whatever your course, fieldwork helps develop your observational and measuring skills.
 It's also a great opportunity to work as a team with your fellow students.